Gary Burns (ice hockey)

 Gary Burns (born January 16, 1955) is an American former professional ice hockey forward.
-He played for the New York Rangers of the National Hockey League (NHL).
+He played 11 games in the National Hockey League for the New York Rangers during the 1980–81 season, and 5 playoff games with the Rangers in 1981 and 1982.
+The rest of his career, which lasted from 1978 to 1986, was spent in the minor leagues.

 Early life

 Burns was born in Cambridge, Massachusetts, and raised in Arlington, Massachusetts.
 From 1974 to 1978, he played for the New Hampshire Wildcats at the University of New Hampshire.

 Career

 Burns was drafted 191st overall by the Toronto Maple Leafs in the 1975 NHL Amateur Draft and 126th overall by the Cincinnati Stingers in the 1975 WHA Amateur Draft.
-He made his NHL debut with the New York Rangers during the 1980–81 NHL season, playing in eleven regular season games, scoring two goals and two assists, as well as in one playoff game.
+He made his NHL debut with the New York Rangers during the 1980–81 season, playing in eleven regular season games, scoring two goals and two assists, as well as in one playoff game.
 He also played in four playoff games for the Rangers the following season.

 He won the 1983-84 CHL Championship (Adams Cup) as a member of the Tulsa Oilers team coached by Tom Webster.